Kipchoge first under 2 hours for marathon but no record - WHIZ News

 Kipchoge, who compared his attempt earlier to a man landing on the moon, twice punched his chest in celebration and smiled when he finished.

 “That was the best moment of my life,” he said before adding that he trained four-and-a-half months for his extraordinary race against the clock.
 “The pressure was very big on my shoulders.
-I got a phone call from the President of Kenya.
-I am the happiest man today.”
+I got a phone call from the President of Kenya.”

+Starting at 8:15 a.m., Kipchoge was supported by 36 pacemakers who accompanied him in alternating groups, one of the reasons the IAAF governing body will not ratify the time as a world record.

+“It is a great feeling to make history in sport after Sir Roger Bannister,” Kipchoge said in reference to the late Briton’s first sub four-minute mile in 1954.
+“I am the happiest man in the world to be the first human to run under two hours and I can tell people that no human is limited.
+I expect more people all over the world to run under two hours after today.”

 Kipchoge pointed out his mission went beyond athletics.